 - Chicken Stock: Use homemade chicken stock, instant pot chicken stock, or store-bought chicken stock for this soup.
 Choose low sodium or regular based on your dietary needs.

 - White Wine: I love to add dry white wine to add incredible depth and flavor to this chicken noodle soup.
-You can omit the wine and add in additional chicken stock in its place.
+You can omit the wine and add additional chicken stock in its place.

 - Veggies: Carrots, onions, and celery are traditional for Chicken Noodle Soup, but feel free to omit one based on your family's preferences.

 - Noodles: You can use any noodles you like for this soup, but I recommend egg noodles for the best texture and taste.
 This Instant Pot Chicken Noodle Soup's cook time is based on using egg noodles.
 If you want to change up the type of noodles, the timing may change.
 (Set cook time for HALF the suggested time on pasta's package and let rest for 5 minutes BEFORE releasing pressure.)

 - Herbs: Fresh herbs really help this simple soup have WOW factor.
-Fresh thyme and rosemary add earthy, slightly floral notes to this chicken soup. perfectly complement the chicken soup.
-Bay is a great addition as well, and this soup is great finished minced parsley. are my preferred add-ins for this soup, but the bay is also great to add.
+Fresh thyme and rosemary add earthy, slightly floral notes to this chicken soup perfectly complement the chicken soup.
+Bay is a great addition as well, and this soup is excellent finished minced parsley.

 - Lemon Juice (optional): To add brightness to Instant Pot chicken soup, finish with a squeeze of fresh lemon juice.
 Only use FRESH lemon juice, jarred juice will not work!